mt528/Project-Project-Repo/README.md

 The tests will now have two seperate mode that will include a version that has the hiragana symbols and a full version that will have ALL possilbe hiragana characters.
 Also added better of quality of life for tests - they will not repeat the content, found this meant the tests went on too long. - Matt 02/04/2021

+Created a kanji lesson.
+I used 18 panels to do and I found visual studio get VERY lagy with this method so I will need to find or ask for another method as I like that it doesn't create new forms and makes the user experience smooth however they may be a way to avoid this via code, I will have to look or ask a lecturer (Beth or Tina).
+The lesson is made a rough testing has taken place, just need to add it to the documentation. - Matt 05/04/2021